ucan-wg/revocation/README.md

 UCAN Revocations are similar to [block lists]: they identify delegations that are retracted and no longer suitable for use.
 Revocation SHOULD be considered the last line of defense against abuse.
 Proactive expiry via time bounds or other constraints SHOULD be preferred, as they do not require learning more information than what would be available on an offline computer.

 UCAN delegation is designed to be [local-first].
 As such, [fail-stop] approaches are not suitable.
-Revocation is accomplished via delivery of an unforgeable message from a previous delegator.
+Revocation is accomplished by delivery of an unforgeable message from a previous delegator.

 # 2 Semantics